Skip to content

 Career opportunities Mathematics and Statistics

-In the UK many graduates enter employment where a degree in any subject would be acceptable.
-In this instance what they offer the employer is evidence of the range of competencies which have been developed through their academic study, rather than the specific subject content of their degree.
-Mathematics and Statistics graduates are very marketable in this respect because of their analytical and problem solving skills which are particularly relevant to fields such as business, computing (web developer, software engineer), finance, law and management consultancy.
+In the UK graduates can use their degree to find employment that's not necessarily related to their degree subject.
+This is because the employer is looking for the skills they have developed through their academic study, rather than a specific subject.
+Mathematics and Statistics graduates are very marketable in this respect.
+They have analytical and problem solving skills which are particularly relevant to fields such as business, computing (web developer, software engineer), finance, law and management consultancy.

-Given the current economic climate and the increased competition for graduate positions, it is important to consider a wide range of occupational areas.
+Given the increased competition for graduate positions, it is important to consider a wide range of occupational areas.
 Bear in mind that many careers require further study, training and/or work experience beyond your first degree.

 Mathematics and Statistics graduates are employed in all areas of the public and private sectors, business and commerce, large and small firms, in positions of responsibility that lead to management, but there are also opportunities for self-employment, as a financial adviser for example.